Plant-Based Herby Farrotto (Farro)

 What I love about farro is that it provides a nutty, chewy base.
 Adding aromatics such as onions, garlic, or shallots, which can be dry sautéed until soft, build rich flavor.

 The vegetable broth is gradually added to cook the farro and create a creamy consistency.
-This recipe calls for additional liquid of water, but I have used left over white wine which really adds depth and complexity to the flavor profile.
+This recipe calls for additional water.
+However, I have used leftover white wine.
+It really adds depth and complexity to the flavor profile.

 A handful of fresh herbs, a mix of parsley, rosemary and thyme, are finely chopped and stirred in to give the dish a burst of freshness.